2027 Under-19 Women's T20 World Cup

 The 2027 ICC Under-19 Women's T20 World Cup will be the third edition of the Under-19 Women's T20 World Cup, scheduled to be hosted by Bangladesh and Nepal in 2027.
 Schedule of the tournament yet to be announced.
 India are the defending champions having won their second title in the previous edition.

 Qualification

-Hosts Bangladesh and Nepal directly qualify for the tournament.
+The hosts Bangladesh and Nepal, along with the top nine teams from the 2025 tournament qualified directly for the tournament.
+The five remaining places were filled through regional qualifiers, with one team qualifying from each of the five ICC regions.
+The regional qualifiers were held from 8 March 2026 to 2027.